 I've added recent research findings and more material to the guide, and it is available for download in PDF form.
 It is available free of charge, although donations are welcome!
-Jeff Wood and I are continuing our Westclox research.
-Jeff is particularly interested in early baby Ben and Big Ben history, while I am putting together information about Big Ben and Baby Ben variations.
+Greg Adams, Gary Biolchini and I are continuing our Westclox research.
+I am particularly indebted to Jeffrey Wood for his research into early Big Ben and Baby Bens.

 Dates Stamped on Big Ben and Baby Ben Clock Movements

 Dates were stamped on a movement plate of most Big Ben and Baby Ben alarm clocks made up until mid-1970's.
 Numbers are used for the month, day and year; or just the month and year (e.g. 5 17 15 is May 17, 1915; and 7 34 is July 1934).

 - Baby Bens have month, day and year from the beginning through the end of 1928; just the month and year from 1929 through 1932; month, day and year from 1933 through 1944; and then just the month and year again from 1945 on.

 - Big Ben style 1 clocks have the month, day and year stamped on the movement.

 - Big Ben style 1a and 2 clocks have month, day and year through 1928; and just month and year from 1929 on.